selfhostmail/selfhostmail/README.md

    - At least 4GB RAM - this can be a 1CPU/1GB RAM VPS but you'll need to give it a swapfile.
    - An FQDN that is reachable via FQDN for the domain you'll want to host.
      - e.g. step 1, buy domain, step 2, spin up host, step 3, add A record in domain registrar to make sure host is accessible
-2. Edit the puppet-domain.sh script and set variables as you want
+2. Edit the vars.sh file and set variables as you want
-   - At a minimum you'll need to set the 'my_domain' and 'le_email' variables as the script will not work unless these two are set to match reality.
+   - At a minimum you'll need to set the 'facter_my_domain' and 'facter_le_email' variables as the script will not work unless these two are set to match reality.
 3. Run the script, *as root*:
 ```bash
 cd /root